SyntaxErrorLine42/EasyVim/README.md

 If you are too lazy to read the code, this is the summary:
 - EasyVim uses Lazy loading for plugins, if you wanna add your own plugin, just create a new file in the lua/plugins folder and make a return table.
 To check Lazy plugins call the command ```:Lazy```.
 - LSPs are configured through Mason.
 If you wanna install a new LSP, type command ```:Mason```, choose your LSP and install it by clicking ```i```.
-Everything will be set up automatically (in case completions aren't picked up, go to the completions.nvim file and check out what I have written there, you have to pretty much add 2 lines of code).
+Everything will be set up automatically
-- For UI EasyVim uses LuaLine, NvimTree and Bufferline.
+- EasyVim uses LuaLine, NvimTree and Bufferline for UI.
 For themes we are using Base46, a great theme engine made by [siduck](https://github.com/NvChad/base46), the original creator of NvChad.
 - Debugging is done by nvim-dap and it's set up as out-of-the-box as possible, you just have to install the debugger you want from ```:Mason``` and it will be automatically set up for you.
 - Compiler is done using compiler.nvim and overseer.nvim making it also very out-of-the-box but still highly customizable